-5.6 Examination of the admissibility of an intervention and preparations in the event of an intervention

-When examining whether an intervention is admissible, the formalities officer and the Opposition Division should proceed as for the examination as to admissibility of an opposition (see D-IV, 1, 3 and 5.5) but on the basis of the requirements for intervention under Art.
+5.6 Examination of the admissibility of an intervention and preparations in the event of an intervention as to admissibility of an opposition (see D-IV, 1, 3 and 5.5) but on the basis of the requirements for intervention under Art.
 105 and Rule 89.